HTD-Health/playbook-OUTDATED/education-budget.md

 If your expense is not listed above please ask Maciek Z. We want to keep the rules quite relaxed and reasonable e.g. a book on psychology would still fall under the budget if it helps undersntad digital apps users behavior.

 ### How does the education budget affect our English lessons held in the office?
 Starting January 1, English lessongs will be paid from employees education budget.
 The 2019 rate of 30 min English conversation with our English teacher will be known in December, 2018.
+You are welcome to attend English course of your choice or take private conversations outside of the office and pay for it out of your education budget.
+Please note that you will still need to provide an invoice.

 ### What kind of expenses are excluded?
 - BSc and MSc programmes are excluded
-- any hardware.
-However, if you have an idea for a hardware that is helpful, please reach out to Maciek Z and we will consider buying it from the company-wide budget.
+- hardware.
+However, if you have an idea for a hardware, please reach out to Maciek Z and we will consider buying it from the company-wide budget.
+- meals.
+You can however book a room with breakfast included and then effectively the breakfast meal will be paid from your education budget.

 ### Will HTD still pay for shared online courses from the company budget?
 Yes.
 HTD will continue paying for online courses that we consider basic and as such will be e.g. a part of our onboarding.